-Additionally, the Romanian Government established the guarantee-return system for non-reusable primary packaging (like German Green Dot) through Government Decision 1074/2021, most recently amended through Government Decision 1074/2023.
-The guarantee-return system concerns the recycling of plastic, metal or glass packaging with volumes ranging from 0.1 liter to 3 liters and became operational on November 30, 2023 (Government Decision 1214/2022).
-The system is mandatory for all producers and traders which place domestic or imported products on the market.
+Additionally, the Romanian Government established the guarantee-return system (SGR) for non-reusable primary packaging (like German Green Dot) through Government Decision 1074/2021, most recently amended through Government Decision 1074/2023.
+The guarantee-return system concerns the recycling of plastic, metal, or glass packaging with volumes ranging from 0.1 liter to 3 liters, which must bear the symbol "package with guarantee" (See symbol below).
+The SGR system, which became operational on November 30, 2023 (Government Decision 1214/2022), is mandatory for all producers and traders which place domestic or imported products on the market.